-What should I do when I have experienced a crime?
+What should I do when I have experienced or witnessed a crime?

 - Go to a safe place.

 - Call Emergency 110 or the Fire Brigade 112.

 - Do not stay alone; call someone you trust.